William-King977/eng84_IaC_ansible/EC2 Deployment Guide/README.md

 ## Step 4: Using Playbooks to Install Dependencies
 Before carrying out these steps, ensure that `provision_mongodb.yml`, `provision_nginx_proxy.yml` and `provision_nodejs_web.yml` are created with the same contents (change where applicable).
 1. Modify the database's security group (and NACL) to allow all traffic from the web app
 2. Run the nodejs playbook using `sudo ansible-playbook provision_nodejs_web.yml --ask-vault-pass`.
 This playbook also executes the other two playbooks mentioned previously.
+If your playbook execution gets stuck at **Upgrade Linux**, see **Linux Upgrade GRUB Issue**.
 3. After running the playbook, the web app will be running on its public IP and the other features will be working as well (posts and Fibonacci)

-NOTE: if your playbook execution gets stuck at **Upgrade Linux**, follow the steps below:
+## Linux Upgrade GRUB Issue
+What happens here is, after performing `sudo apt-get update -y`, the GRUB configuration file somehow gets modified.
+As a result, the GRUB GUI will display during `sudo apt-get upgrade -y`, requiring user input, and the process gets *stuck* unless one interrupts it.
+To solve this, follow the steps below:
 1. Interrupt the process with `Ctrl + C`
 2. SSH into the instance being provisioned
 3. Run `sudo killall apt apt-get`
 4. Run `sudo dpkg --configure -a`
-5. When the GUI displays, press `Enter`
+5. When the GUI displays, press `Enter` (keep the local version)
 6. Return to your controller and re-run the playbook

+As of writing, this issue is known to happen in Ubuntu 16.04.